runekaagaard/snowscript/README.rst

 The arguments to the class is given after the class name and are available to use to set properties as well as in the constructor method ``__construct()``.

-The "." is used to access the class instance. "self" accesses the class.
+The "." is used to access the class instance.

 snowscript::

-    class TabularWriter(File path, title)
+    class TabularWriter(File path, filesystem, title)
         # Properties. #
         title = title
         _filehandle = null